 - Avoid trees and vegetation.
 Don’t set up your tent in a place where branches and leaves will touch or brush against it.
 When it rains, these will funnel water to the tent.

 Now that we’ve covered strategy, here’s our round-up of gear and supplies that will help you be a happy camper, no matter the weather.
 First up is our list of the top weather-resistant tents.

 This family-sized tent is made from 100% waterproof material, includes a full rain-fly, and accommodates up to 9 people.

-- BREATHABLE MICRO MESH – Ultra-thin polyester micro-mesh fabric keeps you safe while letting fresh air in.
-Freestanding design is easy to set up and take down.
-Built for the Brazilian Amazon, the Colorado 3-season dome family tent will keep you comfortable and protected from heat, rain and wind
+- BREATHABLE MICRO MESH – Featuring ultra-thin polyester micro-mesh fabric on all 3 sides, the roof, and a wide door the air will easily flow through it; Built for the Brazilian Amazon, the Colorado 3-season dome family tent will keep you comfortable and protected from heat, rain, and wind

 Kelty’s streamlined Salida model comes with a full rain-fly and is available in 1, 2, and 4 person sizes.